soluno/neos-cookie-consent/README.md

 A Neos CMS package that integrates [Cookie Consent](https://cookieconsent.insites.com/).

-**Please notice** that this branch has been created to server legacy Neos versions between 2.0 and 2.2!
+**Please notice** that this branch has been created to serve legacy Neos versions between 2.0 and 2.3!
 It is not a stable branch and should not be used in production systems!

 ## Installation